-12-1-107 NONRESIDENT OR NON-DOMICILED.
+12-1-117 NONRESIDENT OR NON-DOMICILED.
 “Nonresident” or “Non-Domiciled” means every person who is not a resident of this state.
 (66-1-4.12 NMSA 1978)

-12-1-108 Nonresident Commercial Driver’s Instruction Permit or Non-Domiciled Commercial Driver’s Instruction Permit “Nonresident Commercial Driver’s Instruction Permit” or “Non-Domiciled Commercial Driver’s Instruction Permit” means a commercial driver’s license issued by another state to a person domiciled in that state or by a foreign country to a person domiciled in that country.
+12-1-118 Nonresident Commercial Driver’s Instruction Permit or Non-Domiciled Commercial Driver’s Instruction Permit.
+“Nonresident Commercial Driver’s Instruction Permit” or “Non-Domiciled Commercial Driver’s Instruction Permit” means a commercial driver’s instruction permit issued by another state to a person domiciled in that state or by a foreign country to a person domiciled in that country.
 (66-1-4.12 NMSA 1978)

-12-1-109 Nonresident Commercial Driver’s License “Nonresident Commercial Driver's License” means a commercial driver's license issued by another state to a person domiciled in that state or by a foreign country to a person domiciled in that country.
+12-1-119 Nonresident Commercial Driver’s License or Non-Domiciled Commercial Driver’s LICENSE.
+“Nonresident Commercial Driver's License” or “Non-Domiciled Commercial Driver’s License” means a commercial driver's license issued by another state to a person domiciled in that state or by a foreign country to a person domiciled in that country.
 (66-1-4.12 NMSA 1978)

-12-1-110 Nonresident's Operating Privilege “Nonresident's Operating Privilege” means the privilege conferred upon a nonresident by the laws of this state pertaining to the operation by the nonresident of a motor vehicle, or the use of a motor vehicle owned by the nonresident, in this state.
+12-1-120 Nonresident's Operating Privilege.
+“Nonresident's Operating Privilege” means the privilege conferred upon a nonresident by the laws of this state pertaining to the operation by the nonresident of a motor vehicle, or the use of a motor vehicle owned by the nonresident, in this state.
 (66-1-4.12 NMSA 1978)

-12-1-111 Odometer “Odometer” means a device for recording the total mileage traveled by a vehicle from the vehicle's manufacture and for so long as the vehicle is operable on the highways.
+12-1-121 Odometer.
+“Odometer” means a device for recording the total mileage traveled by a vehicle from the vehicle's manufacture and for so long as the vehicle is operable on the highways.
 (66-1-4.13 NMSA 1978)

+12-1-122 one-way rental fleet.
+“One-Way Rental Fleet” means two or more vehicles each having a gross vehicle weight of under twenty-six thousand one pounds and rented to the public without a driver.
+(66-1-4.21 NMSA 1978)

-12-1-112 Off-Highway Motor Vehicle “Off-Highway Motor Vehicle” means any motor vehicle operated or used exclusively off the highways of this state and that is not legally equipped for operation on the highways of this state.
+12-1-123 Off-Highway Motor Vehicle.
+“Off-Highway Motor Vehicle” means any motor vehicle operated or used exclusively off the highways of this state and that is not legally equipped for operation on the highways of this state, but does not include an electric-assisted bicycle.
 (66-1-4.13 NMSA 1978)

-12-1-113 Official Printout “Official Printout” means any record supplied by the division or a similar agency or government entity that indicates the lienholders of record or owners of record of a vehicle or motor vehicle registered within that government's jurisdiction or indicates information about a driver's license or identification card, including traffic violation history or status.
+12-1-124 Official Printout.
+“Official Printout” means any record supplied by the division or a similar agency or government entity that indicates the lienholders of record or owners of record of a vehicle or motor vehicle registered within that government's jurisdiction or indicates information about a driver's license or identification card, including traffic violation history or status.
 (66-1-4.13 NMSA 1978)

-12-1-114 OFFICIAL TIME STANDARD.
+12-1-125 OFFICIAL TIME STANDARD.
 “Official Time Standard" means whenever certain hours are named in this ordinance they shall mean standard time or daylight-saving time as may be in current use in this municipality. (*)